Horatio Jackson Drove Across America

 Victorian tennis shoes were practical, but homely.
 Women were winning the right to exercise, play outdoors and compete at sports.
 That

-Christmas trees were still relatively new to most homes in Britain and America during the late 1800s.
-Since widespread electrification of
+The First Electric Christmas Lights sparked brighter holiday cheer.
+Christmas trees were still relatively new to most homes in Britain and

 Fannie Merritt Farmer transformed kitchens and holiday tables with her best-selling cookbooks.
 Many are still in print nearly 125 years later.